swapnilpatil427/SearchDocs/README.md

 tokenization_method - It specifies how you want to tokenise the data in files,
                       current tokenizer supported are "none" "stem" "chargram".

+OutPut Format -

+Document ID - Document ID for the document, consider file are sorted.
+Rank of that document with respect to the query.

+DocID Rank